tinof/gpt-subtrans/readme.md

 - **Easy Installation**: Simple `pipx` installation with optional provider dependencies
 - **Developer-Focused**: Standard packaging practices make it easier to contribute and maintain

+### Fork differences at a glance

+- CLI-only: all GUI code and dependencies removed
+- pipx-first: designed and tested for pipx installation and isolated environments
+- Modern packaging: pyproject + src/ layout, provider CLIs as entry points
+- Minimal deps: provider SDKs are optional extras; inject only what you need
+- Docs and tests: CI validates pipx install across OSes and Python versions

 ### Differences from Original

 - **No GUI**: This fork is command-line only - no graphical interface